josh-tobin/gps/src/oc_refactor/README.txt

     3rdparty/mjcpy2/mjcpy2.cpp line 92, so you can change this behavior if you want

-[DONE] 1.
+[Optional] 1.
 Collect data for training dynamics

     $ python mjc_driver.py --offline [--noverbose]